software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > _To be able to categorize quizzes, the teacher should be able to add a category.
 A category has a name, for example "Agile" and a description, for example "Quizzes related to the Agile principles and project management frameworks".
 There should be a form for adding a category and a separate page for listing the added categories.
 The category list should have a delete button next to each category, which can be clicked to delete the category._
 >
 > _The teacher should be able to choose the quiz's category while adding or editing a quiz.
-There could be a dropdown menu listing all the categories in both forms, from which the teacher can choose the quiz's category.
-It should also be possible to leave the quiz uncategorized by not choosing a category.
-Deleting a category should leave the related quizzes uncategorized._
+There could be a dropdown menu listing all the categories in both forms, from which the teacher can choose the quiz's category._
 >
 > _Once we have this basic set of features for the teachers, we can start working on the student dashboard application.
 The student dashboard should have a page that lists the published quizzes with the quiz name, description, course code, category and the date when it was added.
 The course code should be a link to the course's study guide page, for example https://opinto-opas.haaga-helia.fi/course_unit/SOF005AS3AE._
 >